 1. Use the right equipment

 Reliable, fast, manoeuvrable material handling equipment will support a smooth goods flow to ensure fresh goods don’t spoil.
-Cold store operations are one of the toughest material handling challenges, as sub-zero temperatures may affect your trucks.
-Therefore, to prevent breakdowns and repair costs, dedicated cold store trucks with specialised options (such as cold store oil, stainless steel axles, etc) are highly recommended.
+Cold store operations are one of the toughest material handling challenges, as sub-zero temperatures may affect your forklifts.
+Therefore, to minimise breakdowns and repair costs, dedicated cold store trucks with specialised options (such as cold store oil, stainless steel axles, etc) are highly recommended.
 In addition, with a pre-operational check, workers can make sure the equipment is ready to do the job without wasting any precious time in the cold.

 2. Fill the cube

-3. Look into new energy solutions
+3. Look into Lithium-ion battery technology

 Did you know Lithium-ion batteries lose little to no battery performance within the cold store and have an energy efficiency that is up to 30% higher than lead-acid?
 This allows for a longer running time, opportunity charging, and in combination with the ability to charge within the cold store thanks to the battery heater solution, the trucks are able to perform continuously throughout the shift.
+The chargers need to be placed in a warmer area within or outside the cold store.

 4. Make sure workers are comfortable